Skip to content

 GET/POST Auth required URL

-Get yes /api/config/get
+Get yes /api/file/get

-Post yes /api/config/delete
+Post yes /api/file/delete

-Get yes /api/config/list
+Get yes /api/file/list

-Post yes /api/config/upload
+Post yes /api/file/upload

 Get+Post yes /api/device/config